sonictransducers-ad/dcrockyhorror/README.md

 This is the website for the Sonic Trandsducers and is live at [dcrockyhorror.com](https://dcrockyhorror.com/).
 If you have any quesions or feedback, reach out to Reagan at reaganhenke@gmail.com, or on discord (ifthencreate).

-This project is written with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.
+This project is using [Angular](https://github.com/angular/angular-cli) version 20.

 Deployments occur automatically with [Netlify](https://www.netlify.com/) when a change is commited to the `main` branch.